 Dave and Theresa Leiker, of Great Bend, announce the engagement of their daughter, Nicole Leiker, of Edmond, Okla., to Brendan Donnelly, of Edmond Okla., son of Roger and Christine Donnelly of Manchester, Mo.

-John and Edna Klema of Great Bend will celebrate their 65th anniversary on July 26, with a family dinner and a card shower.
+Walter and Florence Mai, of Great Bend, will celebrate their 70th anniversary on Oct.
+9 with a family get-together in Russell.

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.

 The Kansas Department of Commerce and the Department of Agriculture have been awarded a grant of more than $505,000 from the U.S. Small Business Administration (SBA) through the State Trade and Export Promotion Grants Program (STEP).
 This award was announced today at Governor Brownback's Economic Summit on Animal Agriculture in Garden City.

 Bethany College announces Amanda Wyatt's student teaching placement.
 Wyatt is a senior from Great Bend.
 She currently teaches 4th grade at Lincoln Elementary School in Hoisington under teacher Shelly Hanzlick.

 Medicare Part D is a public/private partnership.
 Medicare contracts with private insurance companies to provide this coverage.
 These contracts can be amended yearly and this is why everyone who has a Part D insurance policy should plan to review their coverage during the open enrollment period each year.
 The coverage that you have in 2011 could be subject to change in 2012.
 Now I want to be perfectly clear.
 Your plan may not change at all but if it does, your premium could be higher or some of your drugs might not be included on the formulary of covered ...